naidu77777/sentimental_analysis/README.md

 Submit a pull request with a detailed explanation of your changes.
 Your contributions will help improve the functionality, usability, and overall quality of the project.

 This web application provides a great starting point for anyone interested in Natural Language Processing, Flask development, or building machine learning-powered tools.
-Feedback and suggestions are always welcome!
+Feedback and suggestions are always welcome!!